 - Students interact with collaborators at major national labs

-Experimental plasma physics; biomedical applications of plasmas; soft condensed matter physics.
+Experimental plasma physics; statistical physics; soft condensed matter physics.

-- Dusty plasma, strongly-coupled plasma, optical diagnostics of plasmas, waves, biomedical applications of plasma
+- Dusty plasma, strongly-coupled plasma, optical diagnostics of plasmas, waves

-- Physics problems are interdisciplinary: condensed matter and plasma physics; experiments involve direct comparisons to theory
+- Physics problems are interdisciplinary, combining condensed matter, statistical physics, and plasma physics; experiments involve direct comparisons to theory

 - Two labs with plasma chambers and optical diagnostics

-- Students also interact with group members including a research scientist and postdoc; other faculty and research scientists; collaborators in other countries
+- Students also interact with group members including a research scientist; other faculty and research scientists; collaborators in other countries

 - Students develop skills including design, construction, and operation of: vacuum, electronic, optical, and laser systems; programming in various languages; image analysis